 1. Space Requirement

 The first aspect in Split AC vs. Window AC vs. portable AC is the space requirement of each model.
-Space requirement is most important in case of the window and split AC since both needs to be mounted.
+Space requirement is most important in the case of the window and split AC since both need to be mounted.
 A split AC has more space requirements.
 It is divided into two units, and the internal unit is pretty broad.

 A window AC also requires significant space to be mounted.
 You need to have sufficient window space to install the same.

 A portable AC, on the other hand, does not concern much with space.
 You can position it anywhere as per convenience.
 However, it will be ideal if a venting source is present nearby.
 If lack of space is a problem for you, then it will be good to go for a portable air conditioner.

 It is evident from the table that a split AC has lesser weight than the window and portable ones.
 But this is taking into account the weight of the internal unit only.
 Split ACs are divided into two units, the internal and the external.
 The external unit is much heavier than the internal one.